 To avoid making a huge mess and being able to transport the fabric easily, I used some glass panes from old picture frames.
 They had the perfect size for my fabric and I tried to stay inside the panes with the dye.

-Then, I applied the sun-dye with a larger brush.
+Apply the sun-dye with a larger brush.
 To test it out, I sprinkled some water over one of the fabrics to see if I could achieve a watercolor-ish effect.
 I could not see a huge difference except at the edges that were less crisp with the wet fabric.

-Adding the leaves and flowers to your sun-print fabric
+3. Adding the leaves and flowers to your sun-print fabric

 Now, on to the fun part!
 Lay your leaves and flowers or seeds on top of the fabric.